flitz-be/landing-page/content/blog/post-3.md

 Because of this, we designed Flitz on the following principles:

 - No invasive KYC when buying small amounts.
-- Any euro's you send to us are immediately converted to BTC.
+- Any euro's you send to us are immediately converted to BTC at the most competetive rate possible.
 - Once we receive your funds, you get a notification and you can and should withdraw them immediately over the Lightning Network.

 I mean, come on.
 Pretty cool right?